mys1024/starter-deno-web/README.md

 You can create an file named `.env` in the root directory of this project, and set these environment variables in it. `src/config.ts` will load environment variables from file `.env`.

+## Tasks

+Execute `deno task run` to run this project.

+All available tasks:

+- run
+- run:watch
+- cache
+- cache:lock
+- keygen

+You can see `deno.jsonc` for details.

 ## License

 MIT License © 2023 mys1024